 FindLaw - nationwide coverage with excellent FAQ and sample forms

-There are two issues covered by advance directives: documenting what the person's preferences are (Living Will), and authorizing someone to serve as the person's proxy (healthcare Power of Attorney).
+Every state seems to have their own custom words to describe documents associated with healthcare directives.
+But there are two basic functions that all these documents attempt to cover: 1) documenting what the person's preferences are for things like Do Not Resucitate and keeping you alive in a coma (Living Will), and 2) authorizing someone to serve as the person's proxy (Healthcare Power of Attorney).
 The Living Will is nice to have (sometimes), but the Healthcare Power of Attorney is critical.

 HEALTHCARE POWER OF ATTORNEY: At times of extreme medical distress, it's important that someone has the authority to advocate medical and health care issues on the person's behalf.
 Most hospitals won't even tell you what the person's condition is--much less let you know what treatment is being used.
 This is exactly when you need to be able to be told what's going on AND have a say in the matter.
 Your loved one is in no condition to understand or decide those things, and unless you have the right piece of paper all of those decisions will be made by the hospital without you.

-The Healthcare Power of Attorney definitely gives you that authority.
+The Healthcare Power of Attorney gives you that authority.

 A Living Will "Proxy" might give you that authority, but the hospital might not accept it, or it might take a few days before it takes effect ... and when time is critical, "days" is just too long.
 (Not to put too fine a point on it, but if the person doesn't want to be hooked up to a thousand machines but it takes a couple days to get the authority to say no ... by the time you get the authority, the machines might already be hooked up and then you're in the much-more-difficult position of asking to have things disconnected rather than not connected in the first place.)